GuidoBekkers/STVRogue/readme.md

    Of the three, [NUnit](https://nunit.org/) offers the most features such as Theory and combinatoric test.
 We will use NUnit.
 Finding tutorial for NUnit might be a bit challenging.
 I will list some below:

-      * From the lectures you should already know the key concepts of unit testing.
-The examples  provided in STV Rogue itself is the shortest route to learn NUnit.
+       1. From the lectures you should already know the key concepts of unit testing.
+The examples  provided in STV Rogue itself are the shortest route to learn NUnit.

-      * If you prefer formal documentation, check [Microsoft doc on NUnit](https://docs.microsoft.com/en-us/dotnet/core/testing/unit-testing-with-nunit), though this doc is pretty verbose.
+       2. If you prefer formal documentation, check [Microsoft doc on NUnit](https://docs.microsoft.com/en-us/dotnet/core/testing/unit-testing-with-nunit), though this doc is pretty verbose.

-      * There is an __old__ [NUnit Quick Start tutorial](https://nunit.org/docs/2.5.9/quickStart.html) which is still useful to learn its main concepts.
+       3. There is an __old__ [NUnit Quick Start tutorial](https://nunit.org/docs/2.5.9/quickStart.html) which is still useful to learn its main concepts.
-      For the more advanced stuffs, either look at the examples in STV Rogue or consult [NUnit reference doc](https://github.com/nunit/docs/wiki/NUnit-Documentation), but this reference might be a bit dry for new users.
+      For the more advanced stuffs, either look at the examples in STV Rogue or consult [NUnit reference doc](https://github.com/nunit/docs/wiki/NUnit-Documentation), but this reference might be a bit dry (lack of examples) for new users.